root-project/root/tmva/tmva/src/BDT/README.md

 - [ ] For Jitting we can switch to arrays instead of vectors

 # Known problems
 - Non-unique namespace when jitting
+- When setting more than 30 features the json reading can fail

 ## From xgboost doc we have: